 IC cards changed Japanese life.
-They reduced congestion of ticket gates in stations.
+They reduced the congestion of ticket gates in stations.
 People already don’t need to buy a ticket every time.
 Now that men and women of all ages use IC cards in Japan.
 More and more people use not Suica cards but mobile Suica(payment by smartphone) now.

 According to the settlement statistics of the Bank for International Settlements (BIS), the settlement amount by electronic money in Japan is much larger than in other countries.
-Japanese people tend to use IC cards to buy goods which are low price.
+Japanese people tend to use IC cards to buy goods which are low prices.

 Please try to use an IC card with your trip to Japan!